History of the New England Patriots: 2021: Mild success with Mac Jones

-2022–23: Regression
+2022–2023: Regression

 Following a mildly successful 2021 season, Jones and the Patriots failed to repeat their success in the following two years.
 The Patriots wound up missing the playoffs in 2022 due to several close losses, including a walk-off loss to the Las Vegas Raiders due to a failed lateral pass play now known as the Lunatic Lateral.
 In 2023, Jones struggled noticeably and was replaced by Bailey Zappe by the end of the year, while the Patriots as a whole stumbled to a 4–13 record, their worst under Belichick.
 Shortly after the final game of 2023, Belichick and the Patriots mutually parted ways on January 11, 2024, after a series of poor decisions in his final years as general manager regarding offensive personnel, which culminated in a sharp decline of offensive production following the 2021 season.

-2024–present: Post-Belichick era
+2024–present: Jerrod Mayo, Drake Maye and Mike Vrabel

 2024

 One day after Belichick stepped down, the Patriots promoted the pair of Jerod Mayo, then-current linebackers coach and former player, and Eliot Wolf, director of scouting and son of Pro Football Hall of Fame general manager Ron Wolf, as first-time head coach and first-time de facto general manager to each succeed Belichick's duties.
+Belichick and Kraft had designated Mayo as head coach in waiting before the season, intending for Mayo to succeed him upon Belichick's retirement in 2024.
+However, the Patriots' disastrous 2023 season led Kraft to have Mayo take over a year early.

 Mac Jones, after three seasons as the incumbent starter, was traded in the 2024 offseason due to his insufficient play.
 The post-Belichick era was kickstarted during the 2024 NFL draft, with the franchise selecting Drake Maye third overall, the highest draft pick held by the Patriots in 31 years up to that point.
 On the day of the final game of the 2024 season, the Patriots fired Jerod Mayo after repeating the prior year's 4–13 record in his debut campaign as a head coach, due to multiple factors, including limited experience, which was eventually described by Robert Kraft as being put in an "untenable situation".